Republic of China Air Force: Retreat to Taiwan

+Cold War

+In according to the Sino-American Mutual Defense Treaty, the ROCAF received large number of additional equipment from the United States during the cold war, included but not limited to the T-33A, T-38A, B-57B, F-84G, F-84F, F-86D, F-100A, F-101C, F-104G and F-5E/F.

-During the Cold War, the ROCAF was involved in combat air patrols over the Taiwan Strait and engaged the PLAAF and PLAN-AF on several occasions.
-The ROCAF was also the testbed of American technology at this time.
-The first successful kill scored by an air-to-air missile was accomplished by a ROCAF F-86 Sabre with then experimental AIM-9 Sidewinder.
-ROCAF pilots also flew U-2 recon overflights of the PRC during this time with assistance from the USAF.
+ROCAF aviators also flew U-2 recon overflights of the PRC during this time with assistance from the USAF.
 Known as the Black Cat Squadron they flew a total of 220 missions, with 102 missions over mainland China, losing 5 aircraft.
 All five were shot down by SA-2 surface-to-air missiles, the same type of surface-to-air missile that shot down Gary Powers over the USSR in 1960.
 The 34th "Black Bat Squadron" flew low level missions into China as part of its mapping PRC growing air defense networks, conducting ESM and ECM missions, inserting agents behind enemy lines, and air drop resupply missions.

+Taiwan formed an important part of the US's cold war era air and missile defense perimeter with a network of radar stations integrated with the United States Taiwan Defense Command developed in the 1950s and expanded in the subsequent decades.
+These included a high altitude (2,600 meters) radar station above Leshan.
+Some of these stations had assigned USAF weapons officers.

 Starting in November 1967, the ROC secretly operated a cargo transport detachment to assist the US and the ROV as part of its participation in the Vietnam War.
 It was based on existing formation of the 34th squadron of ROC Air force.
 The unit's strength included two C-123 cargo aircraft, seven flight officers and two mechanics, even though a higher number of military personnel was involved through rotation.
 It was tasked with air transportation, airdrop and electronic reconnaissance.
 Some 25 members of the unit were killed, among them 17 pilots and co-pilots, and three aircraft were lost.
 Other ROC involvement in Vietnam included a secret listening station, special reconnaissance and raiding squads, military advisers and civilian airline operations (which cost a further two aircraft due to Vietnamese individually operated AA missiles).